On time, every time, with all of your stuff!

 Advanced: 5:30-6pm

-Music mentors will let you know what session you should attend.
-Please note your musical experience on our form for placement consideration.
-We will place most students in the lower classes and make adjustments within the first few weeks if their skill level is consistent with the advanced levels.
+Does your student have previous musical experience?
+We will place most (4th-6th grade only) new students in the beginning classes and make adjustments within the first few weeks if their skill level is consistent with the advanced levels.
 We prefer to move students up in levels, not down, so please be patient with our placements.

 Please review our rules/requirements for our program and make sure that your student is willing and able to follow these expectations before signing up.